 As soon as you set the restart time, Windows won’t bother you with the “Install updates” notification.

 Configure Active Hours using Group Policy ( For Advanced Users )

 To Configure Active Hours on Windows 10 Using Group policy first type gpedit.msc and hit enter on Start menu search.
-This will open Group Policy Editor window.
-Now Navigate to fallowing
+This will open the Group Policy Editor window.
+Now Navigate to following

 Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Windows Updates.

-Note The policy has no effect if either of the following policies are enabled:
+Note The policy has no effect if either of the following policies is enabled:

 1. No auto-restart with logged-on users for scheduled automatic update installations.

 2. Always automatically restart at the scheduled time.